Abhaybsingh19w33/SAP/OData/3 Create OData Service.md

 ENDMETHOD.
 ```
 Add the code, save and activate the methods.
-That’s it.
+That's it.
 Our project is ready.
 Next step is to Register and Test the Service in Gateway system.

 # Summary of the transaction codes.